 Additionally, some supplements may not be appropriate for all men and could produce side effects or carry health risks depending on dosage, health status, medication status, and individual reaction.
 Unfortunately, men often take these supplements without any supervision or input from medical professionals.
 Thus, there’s little way of knowing if a particular testosterone supplement might interact dangerously with other medications, or if it’s even increasing your levels of testosterone at all.

 Until over-the-counter testosterone treatments are proven to be both effective and safe through extensive research, it’s impossible to say whether these products will provide relief for your low T symptoms.
 Fortunately, there are options for treating low testosterone that are proven effective and guided by the best science available.

 Where to Get Effective Testosterone Treatment

-If you are struggling with the symptoms of low testosterone, it’s never a good idea to self medicate.
+If you are struggling with the symptoms of low testosterone, it’s never a good idea to self-medicate.
 While it may be intimidating, seeking out the best hormone health specialists in your area is the optimal way to fully understand your symptoms and find meaningful relief.
 These specialists undergo extensive training to accurately diagnose hormonal imbalances and provide you with the best treatment possible.
 Moreover, they understand the difficulties you may have in talking about your symptoms and offer compassionate, non-judgmental care.
-If your testosterone levels are confirmed to be low via hormone testing, they can explain all your options and what to expect from treatment.
+If hormone testing confirms that your testosterone levels are low, your practitioner can explain your options and what to expect from treatment.